-Wearing time - The patient should wear the prosthesis at home, approximately \\\\\\times per day, for \\\\\hour/s, each time for the next two weeks.
+Wearing time - The patient should wear the prosthesis at home, approximately \\\\\\times per day, for \\\\\\hour/s, each time for the next two weeks.
 This time should consist primarily of sitting and some standing.
 Gradually increase this time.

 Skin Checks - Check the condition of the skin on the residual limb frequently.
 The patient should be sitting comfortably, with the residual limb relaxed (and prosthesis removed).
 Check for redness or sock marks, especially on boney areas.
 Some redness is normal.
-If redness dose not dissipate in less than thirty minutes then closely watch the area and contact your Prosthetist if needed.
+If redness does not dissipate in less than thirty minutes, closely watch the area and contact your Prosthetist if needed.
 If you can't see the end or back of your residual limb to check the skin, use a mirror.

-If you have reduced or no sensation in your residual limb, check your limb more frequently during the day and don't put it in hot water, or expose it to the sun, as this can cause it to burn and blister.
+If you have reduced or no sensation in your residual limb, check your limb more frequently during the day.
+Do not put your residual limb in hot water, or expose it to the sun, as this can cause it to burn and/or blister.

-\Note redness may occur and could possibly be due to the patient wearing too many socks or the patient may need a re-assessment by the Prosthetist.
+\Note redness may also be caused by the patient wearing too many socks, and in some cases patient may need a re-assessment by the Prosthetist.

-Skin Care - The skin on your residual limb must be cared for to prevent irritation, skin breakdown, and infection.
+Skin Care - The skin on the residual limb must be cared for to prevent irritation, skin breakdown, and infection.
 Daily cleansing of your residual limb with mild soap is suggested.
 Pat your skin dry with a soft towel.
 Allow your limb to dry completely before donning your prosthesis.
 This will reduce risk of infection and abrasion.
 Be sure to rinse your liner thoroughly after cleansing to prevent any soapy residue.
 Shaving hair on the residual limb is discouraged because it can lead to ingrown hairs.